wxsd-sales/sharepoint-space-widget/README.md

 <!-- ABOUT THE PROJECT -->

+ *_Everything included is for demo and Proof of Concept purposes only.
+Your use of the site is solely at your own risk.
+This site may contain links to third party content, which we do not warrant, endorse, or assume liability for.
+These demos are for Cisco Webex usecases, but are not Official Cisco Webex Branded demos._

 ## About The Project

 To display two space widgets in a single web application.
 One widget to only display the content and messages being sent in a targeted space (SPACE_DESTINATION) and the other space widget to allow the user